kishorear/Sahayaa/public/downloads/widget/api-documentation.md

 POST /widget/messages
 ```

-Sends a message from the chat widget to the SAHAYAA.AI system.
+Sends a message from the chat widget to the Support AI system.

 **Request Body:**
 ```json